designpatternninja/designpatternninja.github.io/_posts/news/2017-01-25-go-beyond-arrays-and-lists-embrace-hashed-collections.md

 ---
 layout: post
 title: Go beyond arrays and lists.
-Embrance hashed collections
+Embrace hashed collections
 excerpt: "Most developers feel confortable using arrays or simple collections like lists.
 Go beyond of them and unleash the power of hashed collections!"
 date: 2017-01-25 00:00:00 +0100
 modifiedDate: 2017-01-25 00:00:00 +0100